mirjak/draft-shmoo-online-meeting/draft-kuehlewind-shmoo-online-meeting.md

 # Some History

-When the WHO declared a world-wide pandemic in March 2020, the IETF had to quickly cancel its plenary and organize an online replacement instead (within less than two weeks).
-At that point for this first online only meeting, the agenda was reduced to a set of sessions that benefits most from cross-area participation, like BoFs, first time meetings of a new working groups, or dispatch sessions, as well as the plenary in order to organize the official hand-over procedures that occur at the March meeting.
+When the WHO declared a world-wide pandemic in March 2020, the IETF had to quickly cancel its plenary meeting and organize an online replacement instead (within less than two weeks).
+At that point, for this first online-only meeting, the agenda was reduced to a set of sessions that benefits most from cross-area participation, like BoFs, first-time meetings of a new working groups, or dispatch sessions, as well as the administrative plenary in order to organize the official hand-over procedures that occur at the March meeting.

 With that reduced
-agenda, it was possible to organize the meeting within roughly 2 sessions (about 4 hours) a day and maximum two parallel tracks.
-However, all working group meetings were instead moved to interims distributed over the coming six weeks which was often perceived as increased load over a longer time.
-Also at that point of time there was not necessarily an expectation that the situation would continue as long as it did.
+agenda, it was possible to organize the meeting within roughly 2 sessions (about 4 hours) a day and a maximum of two parallel tracks.
+This was possible as all working group meetings were instead moved to interims which were then distributed over the coming six weeks.
+However, this was often perceived as increased load over a longer time.
+But at that point of time there was not necessarily an expectation that the situation would continue as long as it did.

-For the following meetings in 2020, the online schedule was retained in a fashion similar to an in-person meeting (1-2 hour slots and 8-9 parallel tracks as described below), however, still with a reduced total length of first 5 hours a day and then 6 hours with longer breaks.
+For the following meetings in 2020, the online schedule was retained in a fashion similar to an in-person meeting (1-2 hour slots and 8-9 parallel tracks as described below), however, still with a reduced total length of initially 5 hours a day and then 6 hours with longer breaks.
 As with in per-person meetings, the total number of sessions depends on the number of requested sessions by working and research group chairs, which were encouraged to request rather shorter and less slots.
 However, this in some cases also led to overcrowded agendas and sessions going over time (which is often also observed at in-person meetings).
-In general the total number and hours of interim meetings has probably also increased since that time, potentially indicating a change in the way people work and increased comfort participating in online meetings in general.
+In general, the total number and hours of interim meetings has probably also increased in 2020, potentially indicating a change in the way people work as well as increased comfort participating in online meetings in general.
 More interim meetings are sometimes also perceived as increased load but may also help to make more continuous progress.
 This discussion is on-going and not in scope for this document.

+All fully online meetings in 2020 have followed the time zone of the planned in-person meeting location, but starting roughly around noon instead.
+Some flexibility with the start time to be "around" noon has been used to mitigate the worse possible time slots, even though, given the distribution of participants it is not possible to avoid certain hours entirely.
+The in-person meeting location follows the 1-1-1 rule as documented in RFC8719 to rotate between Asia, Europe,  and North America.
+While the exact time slot used had let to various discussions, following this 1-1-1 rule to share the pain has/seems to have rough consensus.

 # Guidelines for Online Meeting Planning